How to Install Node.js on Ubuntu

 nvm use [VERSION]

-7. You can list the currently installed versions by using the following command.
+7. You can list the versions of Node.js that you have installed on Ubuntu using the Node Version Manager by running the following command.

 nvm ls

-8. It is also possible to get NVM to list all of the remote versions of Node.js that you can install on your Ubuntu system.
+8. It is also possible to get NVM to list all of the remote versions of Node.js that you can install.

 nvm ls-remote